US Global Tariff Statistics in US 2026 | Key Facts

-February 20, 2026 will go down as one of the most consequential single days in modern American trade history.
+February 20–21, 2026 will go down as two of the most consequential consecutive days in modern American trade history.
 The United States Supreme Court delivered a 6-3 ruling in Learning Resources, Inc. v.
-Trump, declaring that the International Emergency Economic Powers Act (IEEPA) does not authorize the President to impose tariffs — striking down the legal backbone of the sweeping reciprocal tariff regime that had reshaped global trade since April 2025.
+Trump on February 20, declaring that the International Emergency Economic Powers Act (IEEPA) does not authorize the President to impose tariffs — striking down the legal backbone of the sweeping reciprocal tariff regime that had reshaped global trade since April 2025.
 Within hours of that ruling, President Trump signed a new executive order imposing a 10% global tariff on all countries under Section 122 of the Trade Act of 1974, effective February 24, 2026 at 12:01 a.m.
 EST — the first time in history the US has invoked that authority for tariffs.
-What unfolded on that Friday was simultaneously a major legal defeat for the administration and a defiant doubling down: the President declared all Section 232 and Section 301 tariffs remain “in full force and effect,” announced new Section 301 trade investigations, and made clear his intent to keep tariff revenue flowing regardless of the court’s decision.
+Then, on February 21, less than 24 hours after signing the 10% rate, Trump announced via Truth Social that he was raising the Section 122 global tariff to 15% — the absolute statutory maximum permitted under that law — declaring it effective “immediately” and citing what he called “a thorough, detailed, and complete review of the ridiculous, poorly written, and extraordinarily anti-American decision on Tariffs issued yesterday.”
+What unfolded across those two days was simultaneously a historic legal defeat for the administration and a defiant, escalatory doubling down: the President declared all Section 232 and Section 301 tariffs remain “in full force and effect,” announced new Section 301 trade investigations, and made clear his intent to keep tariff revenue flowing — and growing — regardless of the court’s decision.

-The broader picture painted by the US global tariff statistics in 2026 tells a story of dramatic restructuring.
-Over 2025, the average effective US tariff rate surged from 2.4% at the start of 2024 to 7.7% by end of 2025 — the highest since 1947 — before climbing even higher mid-year to a peak of around 17.9% during the height of the IEEPA tariff era.
+The broader picture painted by US global tariff statistics in 2026 tells a story of dramatic restructuring.
+Over 2025, the average effective US tariff rate surged from 2.4% at the start of 2024 to 7.7% by end of 2025 — the highest since 1947 — before climbing even higher mid-year to a peak of around 27% during the height of the IEEPA tariff era.
 The federal government collected a record-breaking $264 billion in customs duties in calendar year 2025, a 234% jump from $79 billion in 2024.
-With IEEPA tariffs now struck down but the new Section 122 global 10% tariff replacing them, Treasury Secretary Scott Bessent told the Economic Club of Dallas that the new legal framework “will result in virtually unchanged tariff revenue in 2026.”
+With IEEPA tariffs now struck down but the new Section 122 global tariff now set at 15%, Treasury Secretary Scott Bessent told the Economic Club of Dallas that the new legal framework “will result in virtually unchanged tariff revenue in 2026.”
 The framework has permanently altered how the United States does business with the rest of the world — and the numbers below tell that story in full.

 Interesting Facts: US Global Tariff in 2026